Tikam02/DevOps-Guide/notes/Dev-ops-Interview.md

     - By fixing or removing the bad file in a new commit and then pushing it to the remote repository.
 After making necessary changes to the file, commit it to the remote repository using the command:
     - git commit -m “commit message”

-#### Q: What are post mortem meetings?
+#### Q17) What are post mortem meetings?
   - A: Many times there is a need to discuss what went wrong during a DevOps process.
 For this, post mortem meetings are arranged.
 These meetings yield steps that should be taken to avoid the same failure or set of failures in the future for which the meeting was arranged in the first place.

-#### Q: Draw a comparison between Asset Management and Configuration Management.
+#### Q18) Draw a comparison between Asset Management and Configuration Management.
   - A: The process of monitoring as well as maintaining things of value to an entity or group is called an Asset Management.

-Configuration Management refers to the process of controlling, identifying, planning for, and verifying the configuration items within service in support of Change Management.
+ - Configuration Management refers to the process of controlling, identifying, planning for, and verifying the configuration items within service in support of Change Management.

-#### Q: Can you state and explain various key elements of continuous testing?
+#### Q19) Can you state and explain various key elements of continuous testing?
   - A: Various key elements of continuous testing are:

       - Advanced analysis – Used for forecasting and predicting unknown future events
       - Policy analysis – Meant for improving the testing process
       - Requirement traceability – Refers to the ability to describe as well as follow the life of a requirement, from its origin to deployment
       - Risk assessment – The method or process of identifying hazards and risk factors that can cause potential damage
       - Service virtualization – Allows using virtual services instead of production services.
 Emulates software components for simple testing
       - Test optimization – Improve the overall testing process

-#### Q: Please explain the core operations of DevOps in terms of development and infrastructure.
+#### Q20) Please explain the core operations of DevOps in terms of development and infrastructure.
 - A: Core operations of DevOps in terms of development and infrastructure are:

     - Application development – Developing a product that is able to meet all customer requirements and offers a remarkable level of quality